 Financial investors do not intend to remain invested in a particular asset indefinitely.
-From the moment they buy a security (or even before), they begin thinking about how they will exit.
+Even before they buy a security, they begin thinking about how they will exit.
 As a result, they are constantly evaluating whether they should buy or sell such and such an asset.